Introduction

 Task 3 - Differences Between Event Generators

 Many event generators exist for a wide range of processes.
 In some cases, the same process can be simulated using two different versions of the same generator.
 The output of the two versions can differ.
-In this task, get an alternative version of the file from Task 2 that was produced using a different event generator.
+In this task, we will examine the reconstructed output differences from BeAGLE1.03.02-1.0 and BeAGLE1.03.02-1.3.
+Below replace NN with the solution to NN = YY + 2*MM - 1.

 Answer Checker